frankvdh/Meerkat/README.md

 This list is more-or-less in priority order.
 At the moment it is shrinking :)
 * Ownship track... history and prediction
 * Auto-zoom
-* Allow other units for vertical speed (currently only fpm)
 * Indicate Mode-C traffic presence
 * Fix - Layout issue due to bottom nav bar -- Change to Fullscreen display
 * Add a "Quit" button